hospotho/Image-Viewer/readme.md

 ## History

-The prototype of this project was created by Eky Kwan under the MIT License.
+The prototype of this project was created by Eky Kwan under the MIT License, and the author of the translations in `_locales` is unknown.
+The first release v0.1 was launched on 2012-07-05, and the last release v0.1.6 was on 2012-08-12.
 However, the license file was either lost or not included in the Chrome Web Store version.

-The first release v0.1 was launched on 2012-07-05, and the last release v0.1.6 was on 2012-08-12.

-The author of the translation in `_locales` is unknown.

 Since I started using this extension, many new features have been added to the project.
-You can find the oldest version that at [here](https://github.com/hospotho/Image-Viewer-Legacy), some mirroring websites may still have the raw version of v0.1.6.
+You can find the oldest version [here](https://github.com/hospotho/Image-Viewer-Legacy), some mirroring websites may still have the raw version of v0.1.6.

 The old version was hard to extend, and I felt tired of it in June 2022.
 Therefore, I decided to clean up all the old-style, messy jQuery code and rewrite the project completely.
 The rewrite is now complete and has also been upgraded to manifest V3.

-The project is currently developed and maintained by me.
+This project is currently developed and maintained by me.

 ## License